 Fig. 2 Schematic of Type A (POD) and Type B (Radiello) Radial Diffusive Samplers in Monitoring Mode

-6.4 Once sampled and sealed, sorbent tubes and TD tubes containing sampled sorbent cartridges are stored in a clean environment (at or below 25 oC ) and analyzed within 4 weeks by two-stage thermal desorption (TD) with capillary gas chromatography (GC) using mass spectrometric (MS) detection.
+6.4 Once sampled and sealed, sorbent tubes and TD tubes containing sampled sorbent cartridges are stored in a clean environment (at or below 25 °C ) and analyzed within 4 weeks by two-stage thermal desorption (TD) with capillary gas chromatography (GC) using mass spectrometric (MS) detection.

 6.5 Each tube is loaded into the thermal desorber in turn, checked for leaks and purged of air.
 It is then heated in a flow of inert carrier gas passing though tube from the sampling end.
 This releases the retained compounds and sweeps them into an electrically-cooled sorbent focusing trap where they are concentrated.
 Once primary (tube) desorption is complete, the focusing trap is heated rapidly in a reverse flow of carrier gas to inject the compounds directly into the capillary GC column in a concentrated band of vapour.
 Desorption from the tube to the focusing trap and from the focusing trap to the column can be split or splitless depending on the air concentrations being monitored and the mass of compounds sampled.